goodeggs/angular-barcode-listener/README.md

 ## Configuration

 - **prefix** - expected prefix for scan inputs
+- **length** - expected length for scan inputs, not including prefix – *optional* - scans of different length will not be registered if this is provided
 - **onScan** - callback to call after successful scan
 - **scanDuration** - milliseconds duration for scan to complete (defaults to 50)